suizokukan/katal/README.md

 (A) history

+    v.0.0.6 (2015_09_23)
+        o  added a new sieve (by date) o  added option -ddcfg / --downloaddefaultcfg
+        o  added --rmtags option
+        o  added --addtag option
+        o  the --to option takes from now wildcards name, not a regex anymore

+        o (database) 'tag' > 'strtag'; --settag > --setstrtag o  improved security : eval() function is now used in the secured way o  welcome_* functions now use the TIMESTAMP_BEGIN global variable o various parts of the documentation and error messages have been improved

+        o 7 tests, pylint=10.0

     v.0.0.5 (2015_09_17) :
         o  added --targetkill/-tk option and the action__targetkill() function o  improved show_infos_about_target_path() : each column has its own separator,